BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Experiments

 \subsection{Ablation Studies}

 To assess the contribution of the proposed methods, we conducted ablation studies on three key components: (1) the data augmentation with the learnable detuner, (2) the interpolated pitch embedding representation, and (3) the context-aware note pitch predictor (CNPP).
 We constructed three variants of BERT-APC, each disabling or modifying a specific component while leaving the rest of the architecture unchanged.
-We evaluated the RPA of the baseline models, and the results are summarized in Table~\ref{tab:ablation_results}.
+We measured the RPA of the models, and the results are summarized in Table~\ref{tab:ablation_results}.

-For the moderately detuned subset, the performance differences among the four models were relatively small, with only a 0.83\%p gap between BERT-APC and the lowest-performing model, `w/o CNPP'.
-However, for the highly detuned subset, disabling each component led to a significant drop in performance.
-When data augmentation was not applied, the performance decreased by 1.83\%p, and when stationary pitch was represented by the embedding of the closest discrete pitch instead of interpolated pitch embedding, the performance dropped by 1.06\%p.
-Replacing CNPP with a simple rounding algorithm that selects the closest discrete pitch to the stationary pitch resulted in the most significant performance drop of 17.99\%p.
-These results indicate that the proposed methods are effective in improving robustness, showing greater improvements for highly detuned samples.
+For the moderately detuned subset, the performance differences among the four models were relatively small, with only a 0.83 pp gap between BERT-APC and the lowest-performing model, `w/o CNPP'.
+However, for the highly detuned subset, disabling each component resulted in larger performance drops.
+When data augmentation was removed, the performance decreased by 1.83 pp, suggesting that the proposed augmentation provides additional robustness under severe detuning conditions.
+Nevertheless, the `w/o data augmentation' model still exhibits competitive performance, suggesting that, being built upon a pretrained MusicBERT, CNPP has already acquired rich knowledge for pitch prediction from large-scale symbolic music data and is therefore less prone to overfitting.

+When interpolated pitch embedding was replaced with the embedding of the closest discrete pitch, the performance dropped by 1.06 pp, which is moderate.
+We attribute this to the ability of CNPP to recover the correct discrete pitches by leveraging contextual information, even when some notes are incorrectly mapped to discrete pitches due to simple rounding.

+In contrast, replacing CNPP with a simple note-level rounding algorithm that selects the closest discrete pitch to the stationary pitch resulted in the most significant performance drop of 17.99 pp. These results indicate that the proposed methods are effective in improving robustness, showing greater improvements for highly detuned samples.
 In particular, CNPP was highly effective in correcting severely detuned pitch sequences.

+Since BERT-APC explicitly produces a frame-level target F0 contour, it can be combined with any pitch adjustment module.
+We built another ablation model by replacing Praat-Parselmouth with a modern pitch-controllable neural vocoder, SiFiGAN~\cite{vocoder_sifigan23}.

+Table~\ref{tab:pitch_adjustment_obj} presents the evaluation results.
+Praat-Parselmouth achieves better pitch control accuracy than SiFiGAN, exhibiting lower F0 RMSE and V/UV error rate.
+However, the gap is modest, indicating that SiFiGAN is a feasible candidate for the pitch adjustment module of BERT-APC.
+Moreover, while Praat-Parselmouth introduces audible artifacts in some samples, SiFiGAN produces cleaner audio in those cases.
+Representative audio examples are available on the demo page.